Doping a fractional quantum anomalous Hall insulator: Introduction

 Two-dimensional electronic systems in a strong magnetic field exhibit an amazing variety of correlated phenomena at fractional filling of the lowest Landau level, broadly referred to as the fractional quantum Hall (FQH) effect.
 Four decades after their initial discovery, these phenomena remain the most robust demonstrations of many important concepts in modern condensed matter physics.
 Salient examples include fractionalized charge and statistics in topologically ordered phases~\cite{Laughlin1983_FQHtheory,Jain1989_CFframework,Stormer1999_FQHreview} as well as emergent Fermi surfaces and non-Fermi liquid physics in composite Fermi liquids (CFL)~\cite{Halperin1993_HLRtheory}.

 One key ingredient for these exotic phases is the topology associated with non-interacting electronic states.
-While the origin of topology in the continuum is the formation of isolated Landau levels induced by strong magnetic fields, the same topological features persist in lattice systems \textit{without a magnetic field} whenever the active energy bands have a non-zero Chern number~\cite{Thouless1982_TKNN,Haldane1988_QAH}.
+While the origin of topology in the continuum is the formation of isolated Landau levels induced by strong magnetic fields, the same topological features persist in lattice systems \textit{without a magnetic field} whenever the active energy bands have a nonzero Chern number~\cite{Thouless1982_TKNN,Haldane1988_QAH}.
 The robust topological states of matter realized at zero field in a fractionally filled Chern band are collectively known as the fractional quantum anomalous Hall (FQAH) phases.\footnote{We use the terminology FQAH to refer to situations where quantum Hall phenomena occur in systems that are microscopically time reversal invariant.
 A more general situation is where quantum Hall effects occur in lattice systems, with or without microscopic time reversal symmetry, and we will use the terminology ``Fractional Chern Insulators" for this general case. } Theoretically, FQAH was first conceptualized and established for idealized model systems in a large body of numerical work about a decade ago~\cite{Neupert2010_FQAH,Sun2011_FCI,Sheng2011_FCI,Tang2011_FQAH,Wang2011_FQAH,Regnault2011_FCI,Bergholtz2013_FCIreview,Parameswaran2013_FCIreview}.
-However, realistic experimental proposals only appeared much later, after the advent of two-dimensional Van der Waals materials with tunable topological bands~\cite{Zhang2018_nearly_flat,Ledwith2019_FCITBG,Repellin2019_TBGChern,Wilhelm2020_TBGFCI,Abouelkomsan2019_MoireFCI,Wu2018_TMD_topo,Yu2019_TMD_topo,Devakul2021_TMD_topo}.
+However, realistic experimental proposals only appeared much later, after the advent of two-dimensional Van der Waals materials with tunable topological bands~\cite{Zhang2018_nearly_flat,Ledwith2019_FCITBG,Repellin2019_TBGChern,Wilhelm2020_TBGFCI,Abouelkomsan2019_MoireFCI,Wu2018_TMD_topo,Yu2019_TMD_topo,Devakul2021_TMD_topo} and robust ferromagnetism (see Refs.~\cite{Zhang2018_nearly_flat, Bultinck2020_QAHFM_TBG,zhang2019twisted, Repellin2020_moireFM_theory, liu2021orbital,Devakul2021_TMD_topo} for early theoretical work and Refs.~\cite{Sharpe2019_TBG_FM,Anderson2023_TMD_FM} for experimental realizations in twisted bilayer graphene and twisted Transition Metal Dichalcogenides).
 The concerted experimental effort in this direction culminated in the recent landmark discovery of FQAH in twisted MoTe$_2$~\cite{Cai2023_FQAHTMD,Park2023_FQAHTMD,Xu2023_FQAHTMD,Zeng2023_FQAHTMD} and rhombohedral pentalayer graphene~\cite{Lu2023_FQAHPenta}.